13% of all American motorists were uninsured as of 2015, even though it is a requirement in most states.

 The cost of uninsured motorist coverage may only be a few extra dollars a month, but it could change your life drastically.
 The exact premium will depend upon your age, location, an vehicle value.

 If your state does not require it, you may want to consider purchasing uninsured motorist coverage.
-Especially if your state has lot of uninsured drivers.
+Especially if your state has a lot of uninsured drivers.
 You may also want to consider it if your state has low liability limits and you own a valuable vehicle.

 You may want to purchase uninsured motorist coverage if you often park in a location where a hit-an-run is possible, or rather more likely.
 It also protects you if you get hit by a car as a pedestrian.
 If you are leasing your car, your bank or dealership may strongly recommend or require purchasing uninsured driver coverage.